 Seeing your dog weak, trembling, and bringing up yellow bile can be distressing and confusing for owners.

-We outline the common reasons why dogs may throw up bile and shake, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may throw up bile and shake, what you can do, and when to seek veterinary care.

 While some cases may be mild and temporary, others can signal life-threatening problems that need urgent care.